 Vector provides a subcommand,

-validate, that checks the validity of your Vector configuration and exist.
+validate, that checks the validity of your Vector configuration and exits.

 Here’s an example:

 vector validate /etc/vector/vector.yaml